TiDB Lightning Deployment

 This section describes how to deploy TiDB Lightning manually.

-Before importing data, you need to have a deployed TiDB cluster, with the cluster version 2.0.9 or above.
-It is highly recommended to use the latest version.
+Before importing data, you need to have a deployed TiDB cluster.
+It is highly recommended to use the latest stable version.

 You can find deployment instructions in TiDB Quick Start Guide.

-Refer to the TiDB enterprise tools download page to download the TiDB Lightning package (choose the same version as that of the TiDB cluster).
+Refer to the TiDB enterprise tools download page to download the TiDB Lightning package.

 bin/tidb-lightning-ctlfrom the tool set.